Peter Navarro: Contempt of Congress conviction and prison stay

-Navarro filed an appeal.
-Judge Mehta and the appeals court denied his request to stay out of prison during the appeal.
-On September 7, 2023, Navarro was convicted on both counts and on January 25, 2024, he was sentenced to four months in jail and fined $9,500, becoming the first former White House official ever imprisoned on contempt of Congress conviction.
+On September 7, 2023, Navarro was convicted on both counts and on January 25, 2024, he was sentenced to four months in jail and fined $9,500.
+He filed an appeal.
+Judge Mehta and the Court of Appeals for the District of Columbia Circuit denied his request to stay out of prison during the appeal.
 He was ordered to report to a minimum-security federal prison in Miami, Florida by March 19, 2024.
 Navarro appealed to the Supreme Court to stay the order, but Chief Justice John Roberts rejected the appeal on March 18 in a single-paragraph in-chambers opinion.
-Navarro spent March 19 – July 17 incarcerated in the elderly prisoner unit of a U.S. Federal penitentiary.
+Navarro spent March 19 – July 17 incarcerated in the elderly prisoner unit of a U.S. Federal penitentiary, becoming the first former White House official ever imprisoned on contempt of Congress conviction.
 While in prison, he asked to spend the final 30 days of his sentence on supervised release, but Mehta denied his request.
 During Navarro's prison stay, he was visited by Trump's son Donald Jr., according to his prison consultant Sam Mangel.
+On July 21, 2026, his appeal to overturn his conviction was rejected by the Court of Appeals.

 Navarro was released on July 17, 2024.
 Within hours of being released from prison, Navarro gave a prime time speech endorsing Trump for a second term at the 2024 Republican National Convention in Milwaukee, Wisconsin.
 In the convention, Navarro said "The J6 committee demanded that I betray Donald John Trump to save my own skin.
 I refused."
 In 2025, interim U.S. Attorney for the District of Columbia Ed Martin demoted Elizabeth Aloi and John Crabb Jr., who worked as prosecutors in Navarro's case, to low-level positions.
 Navarro stated that he is not seeking a pardon from President Trump.